Last Updated on 2022-07-29 | Originally Posted on 2018-04-20

-Most of my working life I have had a split personality between my music and business careers.
+I have had a split personality between my music and business careers for most of my working life.
 However, even in my music career, there is another split – between piano and organ.

 As I find myself devoting more time to music, this split continues.
 Although I began my musical journey as a pianist, I have played many instruments with keys: celesta, fortepiano, harpsichord, xylophone, and marimba.
 Although the piano remains my first love, the organ has become a close second.

 I challenge myself to learn repertoire on both instruments.
-Besides playing weekly at my church, I play solo recitals and collaborate with talented singers and instrumentalists as well.
+I play solo recitals and collaborate with talented singers and instrumentalists as well.

-I also take seriously the business of being a performing artist.
-To that end, I became a fellow with Artist INC. I cherish my new network of artist friends who inspire each other in our quest to enlarge the presence and quality of art in our community.
+I enjoy being part of a community of teachers, performers, and visual artists.
+I cherish my network of artist friends who inspire each other and seek to enlarge the presence and quality of art in our lives.

 I am a pianist and an organist who loves to teach and perform.
 I collaborate with fellow artists to nourish and enrich my community.

 This document is more commonly called an Artist’s Statement.
 It’s often a required document for artists who wish to submit their works for inclusion in a showing at a gallery or museum.
-I wrote it as part of my experience in Artist INC, and include it here since I like how it complements my résumé and bio.
+I wrote it as part of my experience in Artist INC, a training program that helped me become better at the business of being an artist.